Excel SHEET Function

 Syntax

-Use the SHEET function to get the index number for a given sheet.
-The index number represents the numeric sequence of sheets in an Excel workbook, starting with 1 on the left and ending with N on the left, where N is the total number of sheets in the workbook.
+The SHEET function returns the index number of a sheet in Excel.
+You can use the SHEET function to get a numeric index that represents the order of sheets in an Excel workbook, starting with 1 on the left and ending with N on the right, where N is the total number of sheets in the workbook.
 The SHEET function includes hidden sheets in the numbering sequence.

-For example, in a workbook with Sheet1, Sheet2, and Sheet3 running left to right, the following formula will return 2:
+For example, in a workbook with Sheet1, Sheet2, and Sheet3 running left to right:

-If Sheet2 is dragged all the way to the left, the formula above will return 1.
+If Sheet2 is dragged all the way to the left, a reference to A1 on Sheet2 will return 1:

 Notes

-- If the value argument is omitted, SHEET will return the index of the sheet it's entered on.
+• If the value argument is omitted, SHEET will return the index of the current sheet.

-- The SHEET function includes hidden sheets in the numbering sequence.
+• SHEET includes hidden sheets in the numbering sequence.

-- SHEET reports the index of a sheet, the SHEETS function reports the number of sheets in a reference
+• SHEET reports the index of a sheet.
+The SHEETS function reports the number of sheets.